Noctis/kickstart-app/docs/HTTP.md

 * HTTP actions, located in the `src/Http/Action` folder,
 * custom HTTP requests, located in the `src/Http/Request` folder,
-* HTTP middleware, located in the `src/Http/Middleware/Guard` folder,
+* HTTP middleware, located in the `src/Http/Middleware/Guard` folder.
-* HTTP routes list, in the `src/Http/Routing/routes.php` file.

 The `templates` folder, in the root directory of your project, contains the template files, a.k.a. views.